baidyprod/Python_Pro/Django-1/README.md

 # Django Project

-This repository contains a Django project initialized with the latest version of Django.
+This repository contains a Django homework project initialized with the latest version of Django.

 ## Features: